zhivko/TradingView/README.md

 ![Login Process](LoginProcess.png)

 Users must confirm their email by clicking the confirmation link sent to their email address.
-This sets the `user_email` cookie, enabling access to the application's features.
+This establishes a session with your email, enabling access to the application's features.

 ## Notes
-- Authentication is cookie-based using `user_email`.
+- Authentication is cookie-based using `user_email` (stored in Flask sessions).
 - This is a simplified version for demonstration purposes.